divyachoudhary2809/Chaos/README.md

 (d) The 'response_model.py', 'abstract_response_model.py' or 'discreteresponsemodel.py' files contain the Ordinary differential equations (ODEs) for the oxidative and general stress response respectively.<br>
 (e) Finally, the 'main_file.py' or 'main_file_noisy.py' contains the code to run all 3 models together -- the growth rate model + the cell-cell interaction model + the stress response model.<br>

-Refer to 'Chaos in a bacterial stress response' Divya Choudhary, Kevin R Foster*, Stephan Uphoff* for more details about the models and data collection + analysis of experimental data.<br>
-*=Corresponding authors

 (4) Experimental data analysis contains - <br>
 	&emsp;&emsp;&emsp;&emsp;(a) data_analysis.py<br>
 Here, <br>